acnagy/gluten-free/maple-gingerbread.md

 1. Beat batter until stretchy, scraping down the sides occasionally.
 1. Transfer to two parchement-lined loaf pans.
 1. Bake for 75 min, or until golden brown and reads 205+ F on an instant-read thermometer.
+1. Allow to cool for 10 min before removing from the pan.
+Serve with warm with glaze or whipped cream (let cool completely for a sturdier slice).